Losing Dutch nationality as an adult

 - You lived in the country of the different nationality for at least 5 consecutive years before you became an adult.

-- You adopt the nationality of your marriage partner or registered partner.
+- You adopt the nationality of your partner.
+And you are married or have a registered partnership with each other.

 - You live abroad because you work, or your spouse or partner works for the government of the Netherlands, Aruba, Curaçao or Sint Maarten.